Telling the Story of Middle Village/Good Hart

 1600’s: The Odawa settle in northern Michigan

 - The Odawa began trading relationships with early French explorers to NE Canada in 1615.
 The Odawa relocated their home bases further west to the Straits area during the Iroquois Wars of the 1640’s.

-- In 1680 the French built Fort Michilimackinac on the southern shore of the Straits to facilitate the booming fur trade and the Odawa created settlements and farms nearby to supply the Fort.
+- In 1680 the French built Fort Michilimackinac on the southern shore of the Straits to facilitate the booming fur trade and the Odawa expanded settlements and farms nearby to supply the Fort.

-- French Jesuits established a mission close to the Fort in Cross Village in 1690.
+- French Jesuits established a mission at the Fort in 1690.

 - By the late 1600’s, Odawa settlements around Fort Michilimackinac had spread south along the western shoreline to Little Traverse Bay in an area called L’Arbre Croche (‘Land of the Crooked Tree”).